runekaagaard/django-hypergen/README.rst

 Authors
 =======

-Hypergen is written by `Jeppe Tuxen <https://github.com/jeppetuxen>`_ and `Rune Kaagaard <https://github.com/runekaagaard>`_, located in Copenhagen, Denmark.
+Hypergen is written by `Jeppe Tuxen <https://github.com/jeppetuxen>`_ and `Rune Kaagaard <https://github.com/runekaagaard>`_, both located around Copenhagen, Denmark.

 We are using Hypergen extensively at work so it's a big focus of ours.

 Why not Hypergen?
 =================

-- Every frontend change on the frontend requires a call to the server
+- Every frontend change on the frontend sends a call to the server
 - Python templating is not for everyone.
 Using Django templates is possible but still in alpha
 - No realtime capabilities yet, so the server can only push data back when it receives a request